 The Vox Joe Satriani Big Bad Wah Pedal is an incredibly flexible wah pedal created by Vox in partnership with Joe Satriani.
 The usual problem I have with ‘signature’ guitar gear is that often the guitarist never actually uses the gear.
 You see the guitarist promote the product and talk about how it shapes their tone, then when you see them live, they’re not even using it.
-With Joe Satriani he actually does use his products so if you go to a Satriani concert and look at his pedalboard, you will see the Big Bad Wah every time.
+With Joe Satriani he actually does use this wah so if you go to a Satriani concert and look at his pedalboard, you will see the Big Bad Wah every time.

 Big Bad Wah Features

 The main feature with the Big Bad Wah is that it’s actually two wah pedals.
 ‘Wah 1’ is a classic Vox pedal without any added voicing or changes.
 ‘Wah 2’ is a customizable wah with a great range of options.
 Wah 2 has been set up based on Joe’s needs.
 Here are the main features for ‘Wah 2’ listed from top to bottom of pedal:

 The top drive control allows you to dial in some extra overdrive gain to give the wah an extra push.
 This works really well when you want to get that thick growl out of your wah but don’t want to change your tone when the wah is off.
 It allows you to push the gain up to an extra 10db.

 The mini toggle switch allows you to change from a standard bright wah sound typical of wahs suchs as the Dunlop Crybaby and a darker and more voice box style wah.
 The darker vocal style wah sounds very similar to the type of wah Satriani uses on later albums.
 The up position is the brighter wah.